top of page

 Cerddyn Ymlaen (Not to be confused with another programme with the same title) is a Welsh language comedy series released in 1999-2000.
 The two series were made by Ffilmiau Eryri (Eryri Productions).
 They were broadcast only on S4C.

-I appeared as a Hotel Guest (uncredited).
+I appeared as a Hotel Guest when filming took place at The Royal Victoria Hotel in Llanberis.

 Cerddwyn Ymlaen: Second Series (2000)